znuny/manual/source/admin/packagemanagement/index.rst

 ###################
 .. _PageNavigation admin_packagemanagement_index:

 Using the package manager you can install many new features in the form of packages.
 A package is an XML File with the ```.opm`` extension.
 The package manager has a configurable list of online repositories from which you can directly install the features.
 Alternatively, install packages by uploading the OPM directly in the front end.
 For larger multi-stage setups you can also install packages directly from another instance.
 This allows you to only install pre-approved and tested packages.
 The package manager also provides access via internet proxy with or without basic authentication, and uploading a package may also be prohibited.
-For more on creating packages and what the packaging system can do, read the :ref:`developer documentation. <PageNavigation developer_extending_index>`.
+For more on creating packages and what the packaging system can do, read the `Znuny Developer Documentation <https://doc.znuny.org/developer/extending/index.html>`_.

 Package Manager